Outreach

 Phage Foundry team members from the Mutalik Lab (Vivek Mutalik, principal investigator; Denish Piya, project scientist; Hemaa Selvakumar, postdoctoral researcher; Mohamad Alayouni, research associate; Madeline Svab, undergraduate researcher; and Isabella Murray, undergraduate researcher) led participants through an intensive, hands-on, multi-week program, titled the “Isolation of Novel Bacteriophages from Environmental Samples,” focused on phage education and wet lab techniques at Berkeley Lab in June – July 2024.

 In the course, students collected environmental samples from the UC Berkeley Botanical Gardens, which they then spent the following weeks processing to isolate novel bacteriophages from.
 This allowed students to learn hands-on microbiology skills that are essential for careers in microbiology fields and generate a foundation for other types of laboratory work students might choose to pursue in the future.
 In addition to learning crucial lab skills, students learned essential information about bacteria and viruses and how they interact to shape our world.
-Students also learned to form and answer their own scientific questions, imagining new ways bacteriophages can be applied to change the world they live in from applying phage therapy to vet care to fighting climate change with bacteriophage.
+Students also learned to form and answer their own scientific questions, imagining new ways bacteriophages can be applied to change the world they live in from applying phage therapy to vet care to climate work with bacteriophages.

 The course culminated in a poster presentation, where students were able to demonstrate the understanding of viral biology and laboratory techniques they mastered during the course.
 Congratulations to the BLDAP students on their fantastic presentations!